-- Blade: The main offensive part of the sword with sharp edges and a point, which is a separate entity from the hilt.
+- Blade: The main offensive part of the sword with sharp edges and a point, considered as a separate entity from the hilt.

 - True Edge/Long Edge: The edge facing away from the person holding the sword, in line with the knuckles.

 - Flat: The flat surface on either side of the blade.